japick/vuerollr/README.md

 # VueRollr

-**VueRollr** is a lightweight plugin that allows you to add a mouseover image showreel to your Vue.js project.
+**VueRollr** is a lightweight plugin that allows you to add a mouseover showreel to your Vue.js project.
+Supported media now includes images and video.

 [Demo](https://vuerollr.japick.io/)